-For 2023, increases in base salaries for our named executive officers, were 3.5% annualized for Dr. Kakkis, 3.5% annualized for Mr. Harris and Mr. Pinion.
-Dr. Bedrosian did not receive an increase in base salary for 2023.
-The overall 2023 merit budget was based on an Aon trend report regarding projected market merit spends for 2023.
-Individual increases in base salaries were also based on achievement of 2022 individual goals.
+For 2024, increases in base salaries for our named executive officers, were 4% annualized for Dr. Kakkis to align to the external market peer group, 3% annualized for Mr. Harris and Mr. Pinion to align to the market and 6% annualized for Ms. Parschauer for assuming additional responsibilities and to align to the market.
+Mr. Horn did not receive an increase in base salary for 2024 as he had joined the Company in October 2023.
+The overall 2024 merit budget was based on an Aon trend report regarding projected market merit budgets and spend for 2024.